 A detailed explanation of the English phrasal verb 'give up', with examples and exercises.

-GIVE UP: KEY INFORMATION For more explanation of the terms in the table, click here
+GIVE UP: KEY INFORMATION For more explanation of the terms in the tables, click here

 MEANINGS (click to jump to each one)